 What is Jump Start?
 Jump Start is a 12 week, full time fellowship program for individuals interested in working in the mental health community.
-The fellowship provides both philosophical and skills based training for individuals looking to enter the mental health field who may not have previous experience.
-Jump Start combines classroom training as well as internship experience.
+The fellowship provides both philosophical and skills based training for individuals looking to enter the mental health field.
+Jump Start combines classroom training as well as applied internship experience.
+Graduates from the program earn a certificate as a Mental Health Recovery Specialist.

-Classroom days are Monday through Friday from 9 AM - 3 PM at MHALA Village for the first 2 weeks.
+Classroom days are Monday through Friday from 9 AM - 3 PM in downtown Long Beach for the first 2 weeks.
 During classtime, topics are presented that prepare participants with the knowledge to work in the mental health field successfully.
-Classes are taught by presenters and teachers from various agencies who have expertise in the subjects they teach.
-After the first 2 weeks, classroom days are Mondays and Fridays from 9 AM to - 3 PM at the MHA Village.
+Classes are taught by presenters and teachers from various agencies who have expertise in their subject matter.
+After the first 2 weeks, classroom days are Mondays and Fridays from 9 AM to - 3 PM.

 Internship days are Tuesdays, Wednesdays, and Thursdays for an 8 hour day (hours vary depending on agency) beginning in week 3.